[Flight Review] American 787 Dreamliner Business Class

 Dinner included steak, mac & cheese, side salad, and a bun.
 The steak was decent but a little tough.
 The macaroni was delicious.
 I washed it down with a glass of sparkling wine.

 I was asked if I’d like one or two warm, delicious cookies.
-Obviously, I splurged for two cookies and another glass of sparkling.
-I was going to squeeze everything out of my 25k AAdvantage miles!
+Obviously, I splurged for two cookies.
+I need to squeeze everything out of my miles.

 Check out our other flight reviews: